At a glance

-- Ozone and particulate matter pollution are very dependent on the weather.
+- Ozone and PM2.5 pollution are very dependent on the weather.
 Levels thus fluctuate significantly.

 Nitrogen dioxide (NO2), particulate matter (PM2.5) and ozone (O3) are of particular concern to human health.
+All three pollutants affect the respiratory organs.
 Many premature deaths are also attributed to particulates, as well as damages to ecosystems.

 Assessing the development